Roof Repair Guide

 Roof Tile Replacement

-If one of your roof tiles is broken or missing, this is something that you should get fixed right away.
-A broken roof tile could break away and fall from the roof, which could end up injuring someone.
+Yes - even if just one of your roof tiles is broken or missing, it's something you should get fixed right away.
+A broken roof tile can break away and fall from the roof, resulting in injury, and without the tile, wind and rain can enter the roof, causing leaks or further damage to the surrounding roof tiles.

 Sagging Roof Repair

-If the issue is to do with the weight of materials, then you will usually need to have additional joists installed.
-This tends to cost around £1000-£2000 depending on the size of your roof and how many additional joists are needed.
+- If the issue is to do with the weight of materials, then you will need additional roofing joists installed.
+Roofing joists cost £350 to £600 per beam.

-If your internal structure is waterlogged, then you will need to get some parts replaced.
-This is quite a big job and can cost around £5000-£12,000 depending on the size of your property and the extent of the damage.
+- If your internal structure is waterlogged, then you will need to get some parts replaced.
+Roof replacements are big jobs, and cost around £5,250 depending on the size of your property and the extent of the damage.

 What Are the Pros and Cons of Repairing a Roof?